Davidson4376/windows-uwp.fr-fr/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

 ---
 author: jnHs
-Description: "Vous pouvez promouvoir votre application ou votre module complémentaire dans le Windows Store en les mettant en vente à prix réduit pendant une période limitée."
+Description: You can promote your app or add-on in the Microsoft Store by putting it on sale for a limited time.
-title: Commercialiser des applications et composants additionnels ms.assetid: 71ABA960-0CDC-4E35-A1C8-1D34B6673817 ms.author: wdg-dev-content ms.date: 08/21/2017
+title: Commercialiser des applications et des extensions ms.assetid: 71ABA960-0CDC-4E35-A1C8-1D34B6673817 ms.author: wdg-dev-content ms.date: 08/21/2017